-d.
+e.
 Functioning of the BFUG meetings

-BFUG meetings are in principle hosted by one of the EHEA Co-chairs and are convened at least once every six months.
+BFUG meetings are in principle hosted by one of the EHEA Co-chairs and are usually convened at least once every six months.
 The working language of the BFUG is English (see Annex 6 for more details).

-All EHEA/BFUG members and consultative members may attend each BFUG meeting.
-Each EHEA/BFUG member country and consultative member has the authority to designate its BFUG representatives, according to internal procedures.
-Each EHEA member and consultative member sends a maximum of 2 representatives to the BFUG meetings.
-On every agenda point, each BFUG delegation is invited to express the position of the country, institution or organisation in question on the respective matter.
+All BFUG members should attend each BFUG meeting.
+Each EHEA member or consultative member has the authority to designate its BFUG representatives.
+Each EHEA member or consultative member usually sends a maximum of 2 representatives to the BFUG meetings.
+On every agenda point, each BFUG delegation is invited to express the position of its country, institution or organisation with respect to the matter in question.
 The Chairs, in consultation with the Board, have the authority to invite experts/individuals to contribute to BFUG meetings under specific points for which they have the required expertise.